San Diego tide pools and the best tide pools in San Diego

 Life in a San Diego tide pool

 Many different kinds of plant and animal life call San Diego tide pools their home, nourished with fresh oxygen and food delivered by the daily ocean tides.
 Animals that thrive in tide pools include sea stars, sea urchins, sea cucumbers, barnacles, mussels, snails, crabs, limpets and anenomes.
-The Red and Pacific Octopi also live in tide pools.
+Red and Pacific Octopi also live in tide pools.
 Various algae such as Palm Kelp, Scouring Pad and Surf Grass can also be found in San Diego tide pools.

 Life in a tide pool can be a challenge

 Organisms living in a tide pool are often exposed to extreme conditions.
 For example, they may have to survive both wet and dry conditions because smaller tide pools often dry up in between tides.
-Animals can hide under cool, damp rocks and moist seaweed so that their bodies don't dry out before the tide comes in again.
+Animals can hide under cool, damp rocks and moist seaweed so that their bodies don't dry out before the San Diego tide comes in again.
 During a big rainfall, the tide pool may fill with fresh water, a sharp contrast to the usual salt water environment.
 Also, the water temperature in a tide pool can vary greatly between hot and cold days.

 Where are the best San Diego Tide Pools?